m-stclair/mpermute/README.md

  ([2, 3], [9, 1], [1], [1, 4], [1]),
 ...

+# when passed a second argument, all high-level functions in the `mpermute`
+# library will treat it as a 'key' function that defines equivalence classes.
+# Outputs are guaranteed to include only one member of each equivalence class.
+# This will _usually_ be the last member of that equivalence class, but this
+# behavior is not guaranteed.

 >>> mpermute(lists + (lists[0],), lambda x, y: len(x) > len(y))

 (([1], [1], [2, 3], [2, 3], [2, 3]),